djangify/our-spot/TESTING.md

 - On each page of the deployed application right-click anywhere on the page and select View Page Source.
 - Copy the entire "compiled" code
-- Got to the validator.w3.org service and select the "validate by direct input" tab
+- Go to the validator.w3.org service and select the "validate by direct input" tab
 - Paste the code into the box provided and click the CHECK button